born2net/msgetstarted/README.md

 -------------------------
-This project is powered by the amazing gulp: https://github.com/gulpjs/gulp this means you can use gulp to run pre-compiled commands such as: gulp local_server_dev gulp local_server_dist and you can add your own gulp commands to automate update etc
+This project is powered by the amazing gulp: https://github.com/gulpjs/gulp this means you can use gulp to run pre-compiled commands such as:
+- gulp local_server_dev
+- gulp local_server_dist
+- and you can add your own gulp commands to automate updates etc

 Links
 -------------------------